ucsb-csw8/w24/_info/syllabus.md

 * If you are registered for another UCSB course that overlaps with this one, you are responsible for any work or material you may miss.
 I am within my rights to not give credit on any work you miss as a result, and WILL NOT make accomodations.
 * Collaboration is only permitted when specifically allowed for — otherwise, you must do your own work independently. **Students are responsible for educating themselves on UCSB's academic integrity policies and abide by them.** [UCSB Academic Integrity](https://studentconduct.sa.ucsb.edu/academic-integrity).
 Any violation of academic integrity in this course will result in an automatic F and be reported to UCSB's Office of Student Conduct.
 If you have any questions regarding academic integrity, I'll be happy to discuss them.
 * We will use the online interactive textbook [zyBooks](https://www.zybooks.com/).
+  * Instructions on purchasing the version for our course will be provided.
 * We will use the [Gradescope](https://gradescope.com) this quarter for certain lab assignments, quizzes, and the final exam.
 * We will use the [Piazza](https://piazza.com/ucsb/winter2024/cmpscw8)

 ## What this course is about

 This class serves as an <strong>introduction to programming and computer science</strong>.
 We will use the Python language and write Python programs throughout the course.
 We will be using Python 3 in the class.
-The Python Interpreter can be downloaded for free from Python's download page (http://python.org/downloads/).
+The Python Interpreter can be downloaded for free from Python's download page <http://python.org/downloads/>.
 I encourage everyone to install Python on their local computer in order to practice programming in your own time.

 If you find yourself working on a computer that doesn't have Python installed, you can run simple Python code (along with several other languages) on the web with tools such as [IDEOne](https://ideone.com).
 This is not a requirement for the course, but you may find it to be a useful tool.